Learn how to use forsythia flowers in these creative food and skin care recipes!

 8. Spring Cleaning Face Wash

-This recipe was created by my daughter, and shared over at her website Unruly Gardening!
+This recipe was created by my daughter, and shared over at our family website Unruly Gardening!

 She uses it to help clear up acne, but I also steal some frozen cubes of it sometimes to help with itchy skin conditions like bug bites or briar scratches. :)

 9. Forsythia Flower Soap Toppers